TTStudio-of-TTPeter/byTTPeter_Recipe_Datapack/README.md

 - Create
 - Exnihilo: Sequentia

+## Booklet for Players

+Download source pack to see `byTTPeter_Recipe changes doc.md`.
+The pics referred in the file can't load from Github.
+So make sure there exists `Changes_pic` folder.
+To View the Markdown Document, you may use `Typora`.

 ## My bad

 Sorry for some confusing choices, I actually know nothing about the neccessity of `tags\blocks` and I just made it a copy of `tags\items`.